-The Fire Department responded to a total of 363 incidents, of which 135 are for fluid cleanup and 26 are for hazardous materials handling.
+The Fire Department responded to a total of 159 incidents, of which 17 are fluid-related.
+No spills or leaks reached to storm drains or streams.
 Hazardous material-related incidents referred to here may not necessarily be about liquid spills (e.g., chemical odors emitted from structures).
 Also note the total number does not include incidents that may have fluids spilled but were classified as a higher level of calls (i.e., emergency calls for injuries in vehicular accidents, etc.).
-Of all the 363 incidents, there were 58 incidents of spills that discharged or had potential to discharge into the MS4.
+Of all the 363 incidents, there was no spill that discharged or had potential to discharge into the MS4.